 Let’s see how aromatic Merlot is.
 Hold your glass at your chest and see if you can catch any scent.
 Then move it to your chin and try to smell.
 Then really put your nose in the glass and take a big sniff.
 What scents do you catch?
 Swirl the wine and then sniff again.
 What scents do you catch now?

 TASTING PROFILE: This is not an aromatic grape.
-You’ll have to stick your nose in the glass to catch scents like black cherry and plum.
+You’ll have to stick your nose in the glass to catch scents like red fruits (strawberry, plum) and black fruits (blackberry, plum).

 Take a taste and swirl it in your mouth.
 What flavors do you taste?
 After you swallow, how long does the flavor linger and how would you describe those flavors?